eacton/CAGEF/Lesson_2/Lesson_2.md

 ## [1] "Subdivision3"   "Synergistia"    "Thermomicrobia" "Thermoplasmata"
 ## [5] "Thermotogae"    "Unknown"
 ```
+Try changing the output to show only the first 5 rows of your data frame.

 You can arrange your data frame alphabetically or by value using `order()`.
 Let's take the first 10 columns for ease of visualization.
+Adding `decreasing = TRUE` to this function call results in reverse alphabetical ordering or highest to lowest values.

 ```r